 When you’re a runner, training for your next big race takes on its own life.
 I know, I’ve been there.
 When I was training for the Avengers half-marathon down in Disney a few years back, I’m thinking nothing would have stopped me from picking up my number and logging those 13.1 miles just as fast as I could possibly go.
-Except, of course, as a podiatrist, I would have been bound to sit out the big day if I noticed any one of these runners’ red flags.

 How Can You Tell if you’re too Injured to Run a Race?